Advanced Usage

 `

-The error thrown - Cannot call a class as a function - occurs because the styled component is attempting to call the component as an interpolation function.
+The error occurs because the styled component is attempting to call the component as an interpolation function, but it is not a Styled Component.

 However, wrapping A in a styled() factory makes it eligible for interpolation -- just make sure the wrapped component passes along className.